 - 1 tsp fennel seeds

-Finely grind all the spices for un-roasted curry powder in a spice grinder.
+Finely grind all the spices for the unroasted curry powder in a spice grinder.
 Set aside.

 If you are using roasted curry powder, add another 1 tsp of fennel seeds, ground to a powder (or ½ tsp ground fennel).